shantoroy/shantoroy.github.io/_posts/2019-12-13-things-to-do-after-arriving-usa-as-graduate-student.md

 	* Utility bill (Electricity/WiFi)
 	* Bank Statement
 	* Fixed Deposit Statement (Salary)

+Once you reach the DPS, wait in a queue, receive and fill up the form, and wait for your call.
+It will take around 15-20 minutes in a counter once you are called to attend a counter.
+The person in the counter will request you for documents, get fingerprints of your thumbs, take a photo, and will ask you to keep your eyes on a visual test device and read a line from there.
+You will have to pay the fee (in Texas, $25) and you will be done.
+You will receive your learner's card within two weeks via mail.

 ##   Networking
 You should start networking with other students once course classes start.
 One of the major key point to succeed in PhD/MS is to have good networking with your peers.
 It will also help you to form strong group as you will have to submit final projects in the courses as a group.